jonaslu/ain/README.md

 ain templates/get-blog-post.ain!
 ```

 Ain waits for the editor command to exit.
 Any terminal editor such as vim, emacs, nano etc will be fine.
-If your editor of choice forks (such as [vscode](https://code.visualstudio.com/) does by default) check if there's a flag stopping it from forking.
+If your editor of choice forks (e g [vscode](https://code.visualstudio.com/) does by default) check if there's a flag stopping it from forking.
 For example to stop vscode from forking use the `--wait` [flag](https://code.visualstudio.com/docs/editor/command-line#_core-cli-options):

 ```
 export EDITOR="code --wait"